AI in the workplace

 While you might not intentionally be incorrectly paying your valued staff, it’s important to regularly review your payroll to ensure you’re not accidentally underpaying your people.
 Consider the following questions:

 If finding time to manage your compliance is difficult, or you’re unsure whether you’ve got the basics right and would pass an FWO audit, there are cost-effective solutions available to you.
-Citation HR can conduct a thorough compliance audit of your business which will uncover any risks and provide measures to get your compliance up to scratch.
+Citation HR can conduct a thorough HR audit of your business which will uncover any risks and provide measures to get your compliance up to scratch.